Rainbow-Dreamer/Ideal-Piano/User Manuals/English/User Instructions (Read me first!).md

 ## What do the buttons on the main screen do?

-Click the `PLAY` button to enter the computer keyboard playing mode, click the `MIDI KEYBOARD` button to enter the MIDI keyboard playing mode, and click `PLAY MIDI` button to enter the MIDI file playing mode.
+Click the `PLAY` button to enter the computer keyboard playing mode, click the `MIDI KEYBOARD` button to enter the MIDI keyboard playing mode, right click `MIDI KEYBOARD` button to open the choose MIDI device window, and click `PLAY MIDI` button to enter the MIDI file playing mode.
 When entering one of these modes, click `GO BACK` button to go back to the initial page.
 Click `SETTINGS` button to open the change settings window.